 Skin lightening agents may contain mercury which can cause central nervous system and kidney damage.
 They may also have “bootleg” ingredients not found on the label.
 Some contain high potency steroids like clobetasol that should never be used on the face.
 Steroids can cause stretch marks and if large amounts absorbed can cause elevated blood sugar and pressure.
 Other products have prescription hydroquinone that used incorrectly can cause a blue/black discoloration.

 A new trend is IV ( yes, intravenous!) glutathione to lighten skin tone.
 This therapy is popular in Asia and despite no large studies to prove effectiveness, is taking hold in the US.
 There have been reports of serious side effects including thyroid and kidney problems.
-The treatments can cost as much as $400 and 10-30 treatments are often suggested.
+In 2014 the US The treatments can cost as much as $400 and 10-30 treatments are often suggested.
 If treatments are discontinued, the darker pigment returns.

 These hair products can contain parabans and estrogenic chemicals from placentas.
 According to the study by AJOG, they can cause uterine fibroids, premature puberty, and endocrine disruption.